blend-os/bpkg/README.md

 <hr>

-`bpkg` is a universal package manager for BlendOS.
+`bpkg` is a universal package manager for BlendOS compatible with BlendOS v3 and v4.

 `bpkg` allows you to automatically search for a package through the repositories of your containers and automaticallly selects the best package according to your preference.